 8 Creative Ways People Went Over the Berlin Wall

-The Berlin Wall divided East Germany from West Berlin from 1961 through 1989.
+We're approaching the 25th anniversary of the Berlin Wall coming down (November 9, 1989).
 Although the East German government fortified the barrier with everything from watchtowers to guard dogs to beds of nails, a few people managed to slip over the border in amazing ways.

 1. On a Tightrope

 East German acrobat Horst Klein made one of the most daring escapes over the wall in early 1963.
 Thanks to his acrobatic skill, Klein was able to turn an unused high-tension cable that stretched over the wall into his route.
 He moved hand-over-hand while dangling from the cable 60 feet over the head of patrolling guards, then when his arms became fatigued, he swung his whole body up over the cable and inched his way along.
 Klein’s dismount wasn’t particularly graceful – he fell off of the cable – but he landed in West Berlin.

 On March 31, 1983, friends Michael Becker and Holger Bethke took Klein’s idea one step further by letting gravity do the heavy lifting for them.
 The pair climbed to the attic of a five-story building on the eastern side of the wall and fired an arrow tied to a thin fishing line over a building in West Berlin.
 An accomplice grabbed the arrow and reeled in the line, which was connected to a slightly heavier fishing line, then to a quarter-inch steel cable.
 Once the steel cable was attached to a chimney on the western side of the wall, Becker and Bethke zipped across the quarter-inch cable using wooden pulleys.